aleshaleksey/fansys23/13-crafting-imbuing.md

 - Triggered by a change in condition of the wielder.
 - Triggered by a programmed contingency.

+Different types of magic and different triggers have different affinities for different kinds of items.
+So for example, texts have a higher affinity to single use magics, weapons and tools have a higher affinity for magics that can be recharged.
+Lastly, talismans, and items of purely sentimental value have a higher affinity for "Constant" and "At will" magics.

 ____
 #### Types of magic in items by use

 **Single/N use magic items**: The magic in these items can be activated once, or more (up to seven times depending how much magic it holds).
 After the magic has been used, it is gone and the item becomes mundane again.
+The Threshold for imbuing/enchanting single use tomes and scrolls is reduced by 4.

 **Rechargeable**: The magic in these items can be activated once (or up to seven times if it holds enough magic).
 When the magic runs out, it can be recharged.
 Depending on the item, the conditions of recharge are different.
+The Threshold for imbuing/enchanting rechargeable weapons, staves and wands is reduced by 4.

 **Constant**: The magic in these items is always active, and unless the item is dis-enchanted or otherwise loses its powers, will continue to be active while the item exists.
+The threshold for imbuing/enchanting jewellery and purely sentimental items with "constant" activation is -4.

 **At will**: The number and frequency of uses of the magic in these items is not limited.

 ____
-### Types of magic in items by activation
+#### Types of magic in items by activation

 **Hit/success triggered**: Magic in weapons can be triggered by a successful attack (eg "entangle on hit").
 Magic in armour, talismans and similar can be triggered by a successful save (eg "aqueous step on save"), or on a successful skill roll.
 This activation does not require an action beyond a successful attack/save/skill roll.